isomerpages/mewr-eco/pages/fund-info.md

 * Groups of Individuals: All individuals must be above 18 years old and residing in Singapore, and the group must have at least one Singapore Citizen or Permanent Resident;

-* Organisations: Any Singapore-registered organisation, including companies, charities, government and non-government organisations.
+* Organisations: Singapore-registered organisations, including companies, charities, government and non-government organisations.

 **Projects must:**